Police body camera: Results

 According to a report from 2017 by a working-group, the pilot justified the national roll-out of bodycams in Finland.
 The report concluded that police officers' safety improved, reduced resistance to the police and better protected police.
-During the experiment in Helsinki, the report noted, behaviour of citizens improved when people see that the situation is being recorded.
+During the experiment in Helsinki, the report noted, behavior of citizens improved when people see that the situation is being recorded.
 The introduction could be based on current legislation, but an additional legal framework would be needed regulating recording and storage of recordings.
 Filming inside homes is not generally allowed.
 The cameras could be available at the end of 2018, after the necessary training and purchases.
 The Federation of Police Officers wants provisions to make sure that human errors will not be problematic for officers wearing cameras.
 The question is whether police can erase recordings when they want to.
 According to the working group, this is no different from the handling of other police documentation.
-During the pilot, the recordings were stored for 24 hours and then wiped, unless a criminal offence was recorded.
+During the pilot, the recordings were stored for 24 hours and then wiped, unless a criminal offense was recorded.
 The working group recommended to extend that period to 96 hours.

-Plans for national roll-out in 2018
+Plans for national roll-out (2018)

 In early 2018, some 30 cameras were in use at Helsinki police department on a trial basis.
 The National Police Board recommended in April 2018 to issue all police officers on patrol with cameras.
 The ambition is to make the procurements in 2018.
 The two main reasons are to improve officers' safety by reducing confrontations with members of the public and to make recordings that can be used as evidence.